aniruddha-adhikary/shantofy/README.md

 Shantofy is an Android app that hooks into Android's Notification System and blocks promotional notifications.
 This is designated to work for apps popular in Bangladesh.

+# Installation

+1. Build the App and sideload onto your Android device.
+2. Give the app Autostart permissions, so it automatically starts when your phone starts.
+3. Turn off Battery Optimisation Features for the app, to make sure it is not killed.
+4. Launch the app, grant it Notification access.

 # FAQ

 ## Why does it exist?